The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \subsection{Physics Simulation Games}

-Physics simulation games (PSG), video games where the game world simulates real-world physics, offer simplified environments for developing and testing AI agents \cite{Renz2017}.
-Game environments that require physical reasoning such as PHYRE \cite{Bakhtin2019}, Virtual Tools \cite{Allen2020}, OGRE \cite{AllenBakhtin2020}, and IntPhys 2019 \cite{Riochet2020} are developed due to the recent recognition of the importance of physical reasoning in AI.
-Angry Birds has also been a popular PSG for AI agents, with a long-running AIBirds competition as part of the IJCAI conference \cite{Renzet2015}.
+A physics simulation game (PSG) is a video game where the game world simulates real-world physics and offers simplified environments for developing and testing AI agents \cite{Renz2017}.
+Game environments that require physical reasoning such as PHYRE \cite{Bakhtin2019}, Virtual Tools \cite{Allen2020}, OGRE \cite{AllenBakhtin2020}, IntPhys 2019 \cite{Riochet2020} and Physion \cite{Bear2021} have been developed due to the recent recognition of the importance of physical reasoning in AI.
+Angry Birds has also been a popular PSG for AI agents, with a long-running AIBirds competition being held every year since 2014 as part of the IJCAI conference \cite{AIBirds,Renzet2015}.

-PSG are ideal platforms to introduce real-world novelties and to develop capabilities in AI to detect such changes.
-While AIBirds competition \cite{AIBirds} has introduced a track for agents to detect and react to novelty \cite{AIBirdsNT}, \citeauthor{Boult2021}~\shortcite{Boult2021} has explained novelties that appear in CartPole \cite{CartPole}.
+PSGs are ideal platforms to introduce real-world novelties and to develop capabilities in AI to detect such changes.
+Boult et al.~\cite{Boult2021} have explained novelties that appear in the physics game CartPole \cite{CartPole}.
+The AIBirds competition \cite{AIBirds} has also introduced a track for agents to detect and adapt to novelty \cite{AIBirdsNT, Xue2022}.